chaitanyakasaraneni/knnFromScratch/README.md

  - [Car Evaluation Dataset](https://archive.ics.uci.edu/ml/datasets/Car+Evaluation)
  - [Breast Cancer Dataset](https://archive.ics.uci.edu/ml/datasets/Breast+Cancer)

 Car Evaluation and Breast cancer datasets contain text attributes.
 As we cannot run the classifier on text attributes, we need to convert categorical input features.
 This is done using `LabelEncoder` of `sklearn.preprocessing`.
-Label encoder can be applied on a dataframe or a list
+LabelEncoder can be applied on a dataframe or a list.
+LabelEncoder encodes labels with value between 0 and n_classes-1.

 **Applying LabelEncoder on entire dataframe**
 ```
 from sklearn import preprocessing